• Skip to secondary menu

 This creates your run wall, one down, three to go!

-Building the Nesting Box Wall
+Building the Nesting Box Wall of the Chicken Coop

-The same concept as the run wall, build an 8 foot by 6 foot rectangle.
+The same concept as the run wall, build an 8 foot by 6-foot rectangle.
 Add studs 14″ from the outside edge.

 DIY Building a Chicken Coop